Leoid/Burp2Slack/README.md

 * Support both Slack webhook and custom HTTP listeners.
 * Match Burp proxy, Repeater, Intruder and Scanner/Spider.

+#### Build the Project
+Use the following command to build the Jar file.
+> mvn clean install

 #### TODO:
      - [ ] BurpCollaborator to Slack
      - [ ] Match more options